 Branding agencies and graphic designers take logos very seriously, so it’s easy to get sucked into a long and complex process.
 But our advice is to avoid spending a disproportionate amount of time on it.
 There are other things that matter more in a fitness startup, like creating a gym business plan and attracting new members.

 Our experience ⇒ When we started our first ever website, we spend a ridiculous amount of time designing the logo.
-We were bootstrapping which meant doing everything ourselves, without any knowledge of graphic design or software.
-We actually wasted a lot of time trying to learn Adobe Illustrator, and must have changed the logo a dozen times before actually getting started on the website itself.
-This wasted a LOT of time, so ever since then we’ve either used simple text, logo templates, or professionals to create logos.
+We wasted a LOT of time trying to learn Adobe Illustrator and must have changed the logo a dozen times before actually getting started on the website itself.
+So ever since then, we’ve either used simple text, logo templates, or professionals to create them.

 So we suggest that you avoid our mistakes and get started by asking yourself 5 simple questions:

 - Who is your target audience and what will appeal to them?